muqeetmohd/DocRagAssist/README.md

-# RAG Application – Chat with Your Data (implmentation)
+# RAG Application – Chat with Your Data (implementation)

 Techstack: